AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

    ![](assets/add-compliance-label.png)
    _Completion criteria_

-1. Select Save.
+1. Select **[!UICONTROL Save]**.
 1. Create a course by adding this content.
-See Creating, modify, and publish courses for more information.
+For more information, view [Creating, modify, and publish courses](/help/migrated/authors/feature-summary/courses.md).

-In the learner app, if an author selects selection criteria as On Launching content, then the course will mark as complete when the learner launches it.
-If an author selects Learner marks complete, the learner will get an option to mark the course as complete.
+In the learner app, if an author selects selection criteria as **[!UICONTROL On Launching content]**, then the course will mark as complete when the learner launches it.
+When an author chooses **[!UICONTROL Learner marks complete]**, the learner will have the option to mark the course as complete.

 ![](assets/mark-as-complete.png)